-Japanese snow monkeys have been patronizing the hot spring baths of the Jigokudani Snow Monkey Park for decades (since 1964, officially), and the image of these primates submerged in steaming water has become one of Japan’s most iconic.
-Even in the era of “overtourism”, a visit to the park — tucked away high in the mountains of Nagano Prefecture— is a worthy, relatively uncrowded endeavor, and one that should be on your to-do list whether you’re a short-term visitor or lifelong resident.
+“Snow monkeys” (Japanese macaques) have been patronizing the hot spring baths at Jigokudani Snow Monkey Park for decades (since 1964, officially).
+These primates submerged in steaming water has become one of Japan’s most iconic sights.
+Even in the era of “overtourism”, a visit to the park — tucked away high in the mountains of Nagano prefecture — is a worthy, relatively uncrowded endeavor, and one that should be on your to-do list.
 Here’s an overview of how to make your way from Tokyo to Jigokudani, and what to expect when you get there.

 The Yamanouchi region receives heavy snowfall in winter (it’s generally white from December through March), with January and February said to be the best time of year to visit the monkey park.
 It’s definitely the most scenic, with snow-capped trees backgrounding groups of bathing Japanese macaques.
 However, you can actually visit in any month — park employees feed the monkeys year-round, meaning that they can be found near the man-made rock bath (the center of attention) fairly reliably even in summer.

-That said, the monkeys you’ll see are wild animals—and they keep their own schedules.
+That said, the monkeys you’ll see are wild animals and they keep their own schedules.
 There are no fences or cages, and they do whatever they like, really.
 That’s part of the beauty of the whole park, and something that sets it apart from many of Japan’s other animal experiences.